BRIGHT FUTURES

 Satisfactory completion of the Bright Futures Training Programme.

-Where subcontractors are delivering courses on the premises, the provider must provide written assurance that all relevant staff will be DBS checked.
+Where subcontractors are delivering courses to and around young people and families, the provider must provide written assurance that all relevant staff will be DBS checked.

 In accordance with the Regulations, records of all checks carried out are kept in a single central record.